freekrai/directus-railway/README.md

 - After your app is deployed, visit the `/admin` endpoint to login using the initial admin user you entered during config.
 - Railway's filesystem is ephemeral which is why any changes to the filesystem are not persisted between deploys.
 This is why, this example uses S3 for storage.

+## Credit

+Originally forked from [https://github.com/azrikahar/directus-railway-starter](https://github.com/azrikahar/directus-railway-starter) with S3 and Slugs support built in off the bat.